vertigis/arcgis-web-adaptor-extensions/README.md

        - `vs-wae trust DOMAIN\MachineName$`

 ### Remove a trusted server application
-1. Open a command prompt on the Web Adaptor machine
+1. Open an administrative command prompt on the Web Adaptor machine
 1. Navigate the command prompt to the Web Adaptor directory
    - For example, `cd C:\inetpub\wwwroot\arcgis`
 1. Execute the command `vs-wae trust --remove [group/user]`